Structure of conflict graphs in constraint alignment problems and algorithms: Introduction

-A specific version of the problem reduces the size of the problem by restricting the output alignment mappings to those chosen among certain subsets of protein mappings.
-The subsets of allowed mappings are assumed to be predetermined via some measure of similarity, usually that of sequence similarity~\cite{AbakaBE13,ZaslavskiyBV09}.
-The {\it constrained alignment} problem we consider herein can be considered as a graph theoretical generalization of this biological network alignment problem version.
-Formally, let $G_1=(V_1,E_1), G_2=(V_2,E_2)$ be a pair of undirected graphs and $S$ be a bipartite graph defined on $(V_1,V_2)$ as the partition.
-For bipartite graph $S$, assume the degree of each vertex from the part $V_i$ is at most $m_i$, for $i=1,2$.
-A {\it legal alignment} $A$ is a matching of $S$.
-Let $u_1u_2,v_1v_2$ be a pair of edges of $A$ such that $u_1,v_1\in V_1$ and $u_2,v_2 \in V_2$.
-This pair of edges from $S$ gives rise to a {\it conserved edge} if and only if $u_1v_1 \in E_1$ and $u_2v_2 \in E_2$.
-The constrained alignment problem is that of finding a legal alignment that maximizes the number of conserved edges.
-All presented results, other than our fixed-parameter tractability result, apply to the case where $m_2=1$, that is each vertex of $G_2$ can be mapped to a single vertex of $G_1$.
-Our results stem from extracting graph-theoretical properties of {\it conflict graphs}, constructed from $G_1, G_2$, and $S$.
+A specific version of the problem reduces its size by restricting the output alignment mappings to those chosen among certain subsets of protein mappings.
+The subsets of allowed mappings are assumed to be predetermined via some measure of similarity, usually that of sequence similarity~(\citet{AbakaBE13,ZaslavskiyBV09}).
+The \emph{ constrained alignment} problem we consider herein can be considered as a graph theoretical generalization of this biological network alignment problem version.
+Formally, an instance $\prec G_1,G_2,S \succ$ is defined by a pair of undirected graphs $G_1=(V_1,E_1), G_2=(V_2,E_2)$ and a bipartite graph $S=(V_1\cup V_2,E_S)$ with parts $V_1$ and $V_2$ \mar{representing possible matching between vertices of $G_1$ and vertices of $G_2$}.
+For $i=1,2$, we denote by $m_i$, the maximum degree in $S$ of vertices from part $V_i$.
+A \emph{ legal alignment} $A$ is a matching of $S$, \mar{i.e., a set of independent edges (pairwise non adjacent).
+An edge $ab\in E_1$ is said to be {\em conserved}, if there is an edge $cd\in E_2$ such that $bc$ and $ad$ are in $A$, or $ac$ and $bd$ are in $A$.
+Then, the edge $cd$ is equivalently called conserved and, by definition of a matching, the number of conserved edges of $G_1$ is equal to the number of conserved edges of $G_2$}.
+The constrained alignment problem is that of finding a legal alignment that maximizes \mar{the number of conserved edges in $G_1$ (or equivalently in $G_2$)}.